netZoo/netZoo.github.io/netZooWeb/content/contribute/contribute.md

 ### Preparing the contribution

-To increase the chances of including a contribution to netZoo, please follow the instructions below.
+If you are new to GitHub, check our [Git tutorial](http://netbooks.networkmedicine.org/) to learn about  basic commands.
+Then, to increase the chances of including a contribution to netZoo, please follow the instructions for the contribution model below.

 #### New functions